Medium/pipette/README.md

 ### Valve

-The `Valve` class is a bufferer of readable stream events, which in turn provides the standard Node readable stream protocol, including event emission and pause/resume semantics.
+The `Valve` class is a bufferer of readable stream events, which merely relays those events consistently.
+It handles pause/resume semantics.
 (It doesn't do any data re-encoding, though; it's just a pass-through on that front.)

 One of the major use cases of this class is to use it to capture the data coming from a network stream that's already in the middle of